-Specialty medications are high-technology, high cost, oral or injectable drugs used for the treatment of certain diseases that require complex therapies.
-Many specialty medications require special handling and in most cases are prescribed by a specialist.
+Specialty prescription drugs are high-technology, high cost, oral or injectable prescription drugs used for the treatment of certain diseases that require complex therapies.
+Many specialty prescription drugs require special handling and in most cases are prescribed by a specialist.